nodemailer/smtp-connection/README.md

     * **options.greetingTimeout** how many milliseconds to wait for the greeting after connection is established
     * **options.socketTimeout** how many milliseconds of inactivity to allow
     * **options.debug** if true, the connection emits all traffic between client and server as 'log' events
+    * **options.lmtp** if true, uses LMTP instead of SMTP to talk to the server.
+Partial support, does not work well with multiple recipients
     * **options.authMethod** defines preferred authentication method, e.g. 'PLAIN'
     * **options.tls** defines additional options to be passed to the socket constructor, e.g. *{rejectUnauthorized: true}*
     * **options.socket** - existing socket to use instead of creating a new one